-I teach a style of meditation that combines concentration with insight — known as samatha-vipassana.
+I teach a style of meditation that cultivates concentration (samatha) and, once established, incorporates specific insight practices (vipassana).

 Samatha is all about stabilizing attention while increasing the overall power of the mind.
 With training and time, joy, tranquility and equanimity arise all on their own.

 Vipassana is all about curiosity, inquiry and practices that reveal how things work.
 These liberating insights spark profound changes in how we intuitively experience both ourselves and the world around us.